解决方案-banner

 The main challenges currently faced are:

-● The signal experiences severe attenuation: The absorption and scattering of electromagnetic waves by seawater are strong, coupled with meteorological factors such as wind waves, fog, and rainfall, which can cause the signal to rapidly weaken, especially in the high-frequency range.
+● Signal attenuation is severe: The absorption and scattering of electromagnetic waves by seawater are significant.
+Coupled with meteorological factors such as wind waves, fog, and rainfall, the signal will rapidly weaken, especially in the high-frequency range.

-● High requirements for equipment environmental adaptability: Severe humidity, strong salt fog, significant temperature fluctuations and ship vibrations at sea.
-The equipment must have a protection level of IP66 or above, and be able to withstand temperature fluctuations ranging from -40℃ to 70℃.
+● The equipment must have high adaptability to the environment: Severe humidity, strong salt fog, significant temperature fluctuations, and ship vibrations in the maritime environment require the equipment to have a protection level of IP66 or above, and be able to withstand temperature fluctuations ranging from -40℃ to 70℃.

-● Coverage cost and scalability issues: Traditional shore-based base stations have limited coverage (generally 30-50 kilometers), while building a large number of offshore base stations is costly; at the same time, as the number of offshore operation vessels increases, the network needs to have the flexibility for scalable expansion.
+● Cost coverage and scalability issues: Traditional shore-based base stations have limited coverage (typically 30-50 kilometers), while building a large number of offshore base stations is costly; moreover, as the number of offshore operation vessels increases, the network needs to have the flexibility for scalable expansion.

 II.
 Mainstream Technical Solutions